aavillanueva6/TechBlog/README.md

 ## License

-This project is licensed under a [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under an [MIT License](https://opensource.org/licenses/MIT).

 ---